PRIVATE PARANORMAL INVESTIGATORS

 George Odom has given a remarkably simple construction for φ involving an equilateral triangle:

 If an equilateral triangle is inscribed in a circle and the line segment joining the midpoints of two sides is produced to intersect the circle in either of two points, then these three points are in golden proportion.

 This result is a straightforward consequence of the intersecting chords theorem and can be used to construct a regular pentagon, a construction that attracted the attention of the noted Canadian geometer H. S. M. Coxeter who published it in Odom's name as a diagram in the American Mathematical Monthly accompanied by the single word "Behold!"

 The golden ratio plays an important role in the geometry of pentagrams.

 Each intersection of edges sections other edges in the golden ratio.
-Also, the ratio of the length of the shorter segment to the segment bounded by the two intersecting edges (a side of the pentagon in the pentagram's center) is φ, as the four-color illustration shows.
+Also, the ratio of the length of the shorter segment to the segment bounded by the two intersecting edges (a side of the pentagon in the pentagram's centre) is φ, as the four-colour illustration shows.